Grown, designed and made in London

 Sourcing my material locally means I can trace a piece back to the street or park where the tree stood.
 This gives my work a distinctive provenance, and instills it with a narrative of the material’s journey.

 Understanding the material’s origin helps to reveal the connection between the process and the finished piece, adding deeper interest to an interior with furniture of singular provenance and a compelling story.

 Trees have a natural life; I seek out those felled due to illness, age or weather, and give them new life.

 I take pride in saving this wonderful resource from being chipped, creating fine objects that will last generations.

 Celebrating British Timber

 Where it is not possible to source locally, I use only certified British timber from trusted suppliers.

-I do not use tropical or exotic species as we believe that native species offer more than enough beauty and practicality.
-I also strive to keep my environmental impact as small as possible, and importing timber of uncertain provenance does not fit with this.
+I do not use tropical or exotic species as I believe that native species offer more than enough beauty and practicality.
+I also strive to minimise my environmental impact, so I don’t use imported timber of uncertain provenance.

 I’m drawn to modernist proportions, and favour clean, simple designs.
 I aim to create compelling designs based on harmonious proportions and restrained use of materials.
 An understated form also allows the material to shine, which is important when dealing with character timbers.

 My furniture is designed to be quietly but undeniably elegant.
 I aim for my work to sit seamlessly in your home, yet to command attention in its details.